-SystemRescueCd comes with four kernels.
+SystemRescueCd-5.x comes with multiple kernels.
 You may want to compile your own Linux kernel because you need another driver, or you want more recent sources or just different compilation options.

 After the new kernel sources are compiled, it will be necessary to make a customized SystemRescueCd using the compiled kernel image and modules.